Engineering-Research-and-Development/fiware-orion-pyspark-connector/docs/docker.md

 ```
 then change the HTTPServerAddress variable in the configuration file with the output of the command

-### If the orion broker runs on another docker container
+### If the Context Broker runs on another docker container

 To allow communication between docker containers it is necessary to start a bridge and connect.
 Type in terminal:
 ```console